Shrey6876/CRM-Workflow-N8N/README.md

 Production-grade n8n workflows combining large language models, vector databases, and multi-API orchestration to automate enterprise business processes.

 ---
+## NOTE:
+2 files with the JSON code for the workflows have also been attached for direct download and fully-ready workflow.

+---

 ## Quick Navigation